JSegovia/gauchocalendarandroid/README.md

 ## How to get this app running
 ### Step 1
 As of this moement, we have been working only with Android Studio so you will need to install everything necessary to run android studio.
 This means that if you have a Macbook you will need to download Xcode.
 Windows, Linux, and Apple all require you to download the latest SDK.
-You can read more about what your computer will need here: http://developer.android.com/sdk/installing/index.html
+This README will constantly be updated when we figure out other ways to run the app like using Eclipse.
+You can read more about what your computer will need for Android Studio here: http://developer.android.com/sdk/installing/index.html

 ### Step 2
+When you open up Android Studio for the first time it will provide you with multiple options for getting started.
+If you already have worked with Android Studio you should just go to File > close project.
+It will take you to a page like this:
+<<image coming soon>>

+You will want to click on the option "Import project (Eclipse ADT, Gradle, etc)"